Skip to main content

 (b) Reduced risk to the individual's health;

-(d) Education of the family to allow for optimal health.
+(d) Education of the family to promote optimal health.

 (ii) The services covered by healthchek.